Welcome to Biomedical Engineering!

 - Emailing a scanned copy of the form to firstname.lastname@example.org

 - Copy your supervisor(s) in the correspondance to ensure that they are aware of your decision.

 Learn how to apply for your study permit:

 If you already obtained your study permit, we’ve prepared a checklist to help you start your journey at U of T:

-Need more help?
-Our International Student Immigration Advisors (ISIAs) are here to help you sort through processes and paperwork:
+- Make an individual appointment; our International Student Immigration Advisors (ISIAs) are here to help

 Check out various sources for housing options/information:

 - Housing services

 - Student family housing